 We are not profitable and have had negative cash flow from operations since our inception.
 Since our inception, almost all our resources have been dedicated to the nonclinical and clinical development of our first commercial product, Jelmyto, and our lead product candidate UGN-102.
-As of March 31, 2023, we had cash and cash equivalents and marketable securities of \$75.2 million.
+As of September 30, 2023, we had cash and cash equivalents and marketable securities of \$153.9 million.
 To fund our operations and develop our product candidates and commercialize Jelmyto, we have relied primarily on equity and debt financings and, following the launch of Jelmyto in June 2020, revenue generated from sales of Jelmyto.
 In March 2021, we announced a transaction with RTW Investments ("RTW") totaling \$75 million in funding for our company, which was received in May 2021, to support the launch of Jelmyto and the development of UGN-102.
 In return for the upfront cash payment, RTW is entitled to receive tiered future payments based on global annual net product sales of Jelmyto and UGN-102, if approved.
-In addition, in March 2022, we entered into the Loan Agreement, pursuant to which the Lenders agreed to make the Term Loans to Borrower in an aggregate principal amount of up to \$100 million to be funded in two tranches.
+In March 2022, we entered into the Loan Agreement, pursuant to which the Lenders agreed to make the Term Loans to Borrower in an aggregate principal amount of up to \$100 million to be funded in two tranches.
 The first tranche of \$75.0 million (\$72.6 million of proceeds were received, \$70.8 million net of additional transaction costs) was funded in March 2022, and the second tranche of \$25.0 million was funded in December 2022.
+In July 2023, we entered into a private placement transaction with certain institutional and other accredited investors pursuant to which the Company agreed to sell its ordinary shares and prefunded warrants to purchase ordinary shares to the investors, for aggregate gross proceeds of \$120.0 million (\$116.1 million net of issuance cost), \$115.0 million of which closed on July 28, 2023 and the remaining \$5.0 million of which closed on August 9, 2023.

-We cannot be certain that our existing resources and anticipated revenues will be sufficient to fund our planned operations and expenditures for at least the next 12 months from the date of issuance of our condensed consolidated financial statements included elsewhere in this Quarterly Report, and we currently expect that our existing resources will only be sufficient to fund our planned operations until mid-way through the first quarter of 2024.
-These circumstances raise substantial doubt about our ability to continue as a going concern.
 We will require additional capital to complete clinical trials, obtain regulatory approval for and commercialize our product candidates, and otherwise fund our operations.
 Our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity financings, convertible debt or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 In any event, we will require additional capital to pursue nonclinical and clinical activities, and pursue regulatory approval for, and to commercialize, our pipeline product candidates.